odvratnozgodan/kmp-showcase/README.md

 This project showcases a Kotlin Multiplatform mobile application with Compose Multiplatform for UI.
 The application targets Android, iOS, and Web (wasmJs, experimental).
 It demonstrates how to structure a modularized Kotlin Multiplatform project and leverage modern tools and libraries.

+### WasmJs
+I have disabled it in this project because some dependencies don't yet support it or are still buggy(mostly because they are in alpha stage).
+You can enable it in the composite build plugin.
+Search for `configureWebApplication()` and uncomment it.

 ## Key Features

 * **Modular Structure:** The project is divided into distinct modules for better organization, code reuse, and independent development.